FridljDa/FridljDa.github.io/README.md

 - `npm run test:headed` - Run tests in headed mode
 - `npm run test:production` - Run tests against production site

+## Mobile Testing

+The easiest way to test how the website looks on mobile devices is using browser DevTools.
+For automated testing, Playwright mobile device emulation is also available.

+### Browser DevTools (Easiest Method)

+**Chrome/Edge:**
+1. Open the site in Chrome/Edge
+2. Press `F12` (or `Cmd+Option+I` on Mac) to open DevTools
+3. Press `Ctrl+Shift+M` (or `Cmd+Shift+M` on Mac) to toggle device toolbar
+4. Select a device preset from the dropdown (iPhone, iPad, Pixel, etc.)
+5. Refresh the page to see the mobile view

 ## CV Management

 The CV is managed through `src/data/cv.yaml` and automatically processed via GitHub Actions: